ravishetyePersonal/modeldb/client/verta/docs/reference/api/experimentruns.rst

         Returns the :class:`ExperimentRun` in this collection at index `i`.

+    .. commented out until union is supported again
         .. describe:: runs + other

             Returns a new :class:`ExperimentRuns` that is the concatenation of this collection and `other`.